HawDevelopment/River/docs/GetStarted/Systems.md

 Theres two ways of calling a system either with the `:call` method, or the World object.
 Lets start with the `:call` method.
+Note that `:call` will return anything the system function returns.

 ```lua
 -- MySystem is defined above